shaulnv/rest_api_poc/README.md

 Yes, however you will need to change the library type to an `INTERFACE` library as documented in the [CMakeLists.txt](CMakeLists.txt).
 See [here](https://github.com/TheLartians/StaticTypeInfo) for an example header-only library based on the template.

-> I don't need a standalone target / documentation.
+> I don't need a cli target / documentation.
 How can I get rid of it?

-Simply remove the standalone / documentation directory and according github workflow file.
+Simply remove the cli / documentation directory and according github workflow file.

-> Can I build the standalone and tests at the same time? / How can I tell my IDE about all subprojects?
+> Can I build the cli and tests at the same time? / How can I tell my IDE about all subprojects?

 To keep the template modular, all subprojects derived from the library have been separated into their own CMake modules.
 This approach makes it trivial for third-party projects to re-use the projects library code.